-Multi-Factor Alerts for indicators with multiple timeframes is relatively straightforward, but the results may confuse users in some cases.
+Multi-Factor Alerts for indicators with multiple timeframes is relatively straightforward.

 Note: This may cause some issues when adding multiple conditions on smaller time frames alongside extremely large ones.
 For example, the alert below fires when the 5-min Stochastic K has crossed above the 5-min Stochastic D. In addition, the 5-min Stochastic D needs to be less than 20 and the 1-hour SMA 5 needs to greater then the 1-hour SMA 15.
 The alert in this picture appears to have misfired, but upon closer inspection, the algorithm works.